Maikeru86/GameSync/README.md

 ## Usage
-Change the directories in the script.
+- Change the directories in the script.

-Install required libraries.
+- Install required libraries.

 ```py
 pip install requests vdf
 ```

-Add game folder
+- Add game folder

-run script
+- run script (.pyw for windowless)

-check if correct game executable has been chosen.
+- check if correct game executable has been chosen.